decentralyzd/.github/profile/README.md

 ## **What We Do**

-At **Web3Labs**, we explore, learn, and build across a range of categories in decentralization.
-Our work involves:
+Explore, learn, and build across a range of categories in decentralization.
+Which involves:

 - **Decentralized Finance (DeFi)**: Exploring blockchain-based financial systems that operate without intermediaries.
 - **Decentralized Storage**: Developing solutions for distributed, peer-to-peer file storage and data management.